 Now it remains to complete the boot, indicating in the BIOS as the boot device, the created system recovery flash drive.

-However, you can create a bootable flash drive for system disaster recovery without using a CD.
-Moreover, sometimes it is even preferable.
+However, you can create a bootable flash drive for system disaster recovery without using a CD. over, sometimes it is even preferable.
 For example, netbooks do not have a CD / DVD drive, and you won’t be able to create a system recovery disk using standard tools, but you can create a recovery flash drive using the necessary files that are in the directories of the installed operating system:

 Copy of boot manager file bootmgr located in the catalog